nurulaqilahz/ClinicSystem/finalreport_README.md

 ## 1.1 INTRODUCTION

-We would like to develop an application regarding clinic management system.
-This application would make data storing and data retrieval easier for the receptionists and doctors.
-Other than that, we would include processes such as registration of new patients.
+We had developed an application regarding clinic management system.
+This application made data storing and data retrieval easier for the receptionists and doctors.
+Other than that, we had included processes such as registration of new patients.
 In addition, this web application will records all of existing patients' data and it would also be stored in the database to provide them a smooth visit to the clinic in the future.